Beat the heat: Summer skincare tips for healthier skin

 Why is prevention so important?

-Sun damage accumulates over the years, from prolonged outdoor exposure and even simple activities like gardening, going from your car to the store, bringing in the mail, or walking the dog.
-The Skin Cancer Foundation recommends the following to protect yourself from sun on a day-to-day basis:
+Sun damage accumulates over the years, from prolonged outdoor exposure and even simple activities like gardening, shopping, and bringing in the mail.
+The Skin Cancer Foundation recommends these measures for daily protection from UV radiation

 Avoid tanning, and never use UV tanning beds.